Can air ambulances transport stroke patients?

 Bringing a stroke patient home means you can take full charge of their ongoing recovery, with multidisciplinary care and a properly considered plan for the weeks and months to come.

 An international medical repatriation, however, is very different from a regular flight.
-With an experienced medical team caring for your patient – supported by the right equipment, oxygen support, medication and transport type – the options for getting home are totally different.
-Once the critical first hours have passed, it’s usually possible to fly within days of the stroke or – with a high-care air ambulance – sometimes even sooner.
+A repatriation on an Air Ambulance with an experienced medical team caring for your patient – supported by the right equipment, oxygen support, medication and transport type – the options for getting home are totally different.
+Once the critical first hours have passed, it’s usually possible to fly within days of the stroke or – with a high-care Air Ambulance – sometimes even sooner.

 What are the flight options for a stroke?